 Symphonic Wind Band

 The Symphonic Wind Band is a large ensemble dedicated to providing its members a band experience of the highest quality.
 Auditions are open to all students, but music majors and graduate students constitute the majority of its membership.
-Dr. Dan Turner has directed the band since 1981.
+Dr. Bruce Cox is the director.

 The Choral Program